jvines/astroARIADNE/README.md

 - tabulate (<https://pypi.org/project/tabulate/>)

 Most can be easily installed with pip or conda but some might have special instructions (like PyMultinest!!)

-After installing, you can run ... to test the installation

 ## In order to plot the models, you have to download them first:
 But note that plotting the SED model is optional.
 You can run the code withouth them!